RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   `spyder.plugins.editor.widgets.codeeditor`.
 * Create the `spyder.api` module to expose a public API for external plugins.
+* Add a `SpyderPlugin` class to be able to create plugins without an associated graphical pane.

 ##### Minor changes
 * Remove the `SpyderPluginMixin` class.